-We have used our line of credit with FHLB to issue letters of credit totaling \$17.0 million to the Treasury Board of Virginia for collateral on public funds.
+We have used our line of credit with FHLB to issue letters of credit totaling \$17.0 million to the Treasury Board of Virginia for collateral on public funds deposited in the Bank.
 No draws on the letters of credit have been issued.
 The letters of credit are considered draws on our Federal Home Loan Bank line of credit.